 - Incomplete Information Problem: One restriction with web server logs is that the information in them is very limited.
 Thus, a number of heuristic assumptions have to be made to identify individual users, visit sessions, and transactions in order to apply any data mining algorithm.
-One such assumption is that user information needs are fulfilled sequentially while in practice they are often in parallel.

-- Incorrect Information Problem: When web site visitors are lost, the clicks made by them are recorded in the log, and may mislead future recommendations.
+One such assumption is that user information needs are fulfilled sequentially while in practice they are often in parallel. - Incorrect Information Problem: When web site visitors are lost, the clicks made by them are recorded in the log, and may mislead future recommendations.
 This becomes more problematic when a web site is badly designed and more people end up visiting unsolicited pages, making them seem popular. - Persistence Problem: When new pages are added to a web site, because they have not been visited yet, the recommender system may not recommend them, even though they could be relevant.
 Moreover, the more a page is recommended, the more it may be visited, thus making it look popular and boost its candidacy for future recommendation.

 To address these problems, we proposed a hybrid web recommender system [11], which attempts to use three information channels to model user navigational behavior: web access logs, the structure of a visited web site, and the content of visited web pages.
 In particular, the approach uses the terms within visited web pages to partition visit sessions into overlapping sub-sessions, called missions.
-Our preliminary experiments [11] [12] demonstrate that combining the different information channels has great potential to improve the quality of recommendation.
-In this chapter, we build upon our previous work to further test and compare the effectiveness of using information from different channels, and from different channels in combination.
-The experiment is performed on a dataset provided by a generic web site.
-Our initial approach makes the assumption that all channels are available, which is true only when the recommendation is done on the web server itself, and when web pages are static.
-In some scenarios, however, the page content is not readily accessible by the recommender agent.
-When pages are generated dynamically and their content changes, if the content channel needs to be used, the model has to change to attach the content to the use at access time rather than the page itself.
-In this chapter, we present our initial model and discuss ways to reach a compromise when not all channels - content in particular - are available.
-We test our approach on a different datasets with different channels available.
+Our preliminary experiments [11] demonstrate that combining the different information channels has great potential to improve the quality of recommendation.
+In this paper, we build upon our previous work to further test and compare the performance of using information from different channels, and from different channels in combination.
+The experiment is done on a dataset provided by a generic web site.
+Moreover, our approach in [11] makes the assumption that all channels are available, which is true only when the recommendation is done on the web server itself and when web pages are static.
+In many cases, web pages are generated dynamically and their content changes; or content pages are not always realistically accessible by the recommender agent.
+In this paper we expand our approach and discuss cases on how to reach a compromise when not all channels, content in particular, are available.
+The new approach is tested on a different dataset with different channels available.